rtylerlucas/awildtylerappeared/content/posts/2020-reviews/july-in-review-2020.md

 ## Faves from the month

 ## Goals for August

-Fill out Every David Goggins Challenge as soon as you come across it in his book.
+Fill out every David Goggins Challenge as soon as you come across it in his book.
 I've already completed Challenge #1 here.

+I'm carrying over my theme from last month: less sarcastic, more loving.